Justincisive/Aussienomics/content/_index.md

 +++
 title = "Australia, decoded."
 layout = "homepage"
-description = "Aussienomics is your home for thoughtful, truly independent commentary on the economic, political, and social issues shaping Australia."
+description = "Aussienomics is your home for thoughtful, independent commentary on the economic, political, and social issues shaping Australia."
 +++

-Welcome to Aussienomics, your home for thoughtful, truly independent commentary on the economic, political, and social issues shaping Australia.
+Welcome to Aussienomics, your home for thoughtful, independent commentary on the economic, political, and social issues shaping Australia.
 We offer an insightful, nuanced perspective -- no hysterics or sensationalism.
 Just well-researched economic commentary grounded in facts.

 Keep yourself informed by [subscribing](/subscribe) to our newsletter using the box below.